Mshilovskay/-CaseStudySQL/Case_study_Bellabeat.md

 ## Step 6: Act

-### Recommendations:
+### Recommendations

-* Simplify the process of entering information for users ( activities, weight, sleep hours and etc.)
+* Simplify the process of entering information for users (activities, weight, sleep hours and etc).
-* Offer benefits or special health program for users who provide more accurate information and logged in device
+* Offer benefits or special health program for users who provide more accurate information and logged in device.
-* Continue to collect the data for future analysis
+* Continue to collect the data for future analysis.